Single acquisition reconstruction of nonlinear susceptibility and Raman tensors at the diffraction limit: Introduction

 \section{Introduction}

 Raman spectroscopy and Second Harmonic Generation (SHG) are powerful, complementary techniques that offer unique insights into the properties of materials.
 Each method provides distinct information, which, when combined, allows for a comprehensive understanding of a material's structural and electronic characteristics.

-\textbf{Raman Spectroscopy} provides detailed information about the vibrational modes of molecules and crystals, as well as electronic and magnetic susceptibilities.
-It is highly sensitive to changes in chemical composition, in structural, electronic, or magnetic phase transitions, and to stress/strain within a material.

-\textbf{Second Harmonic Generation (SHG)}, on the other hand, is a nonlinear optical process particularly sensitive to the symmetry properties at the microscopic level.
-SHG is often used to probe structural properties at interfaces, detect structural changes, or image non-centrosymmetric arrangements.

-Combining Raman and SHG techniques offers several compelling advantages.
 Both are non-destructive, making them especially valuable for monitoring processes without altering the sample.
 This synergy is particularly beneficial for obtaining a comprehensive view of complex materials.

-Polarization-dependent measurements enhance the specificity and sensitivity of both techniques.
-In Raman spectroscopy, polarization analysis helps identify the symmetry of vibrational modes.
-In SHG, it is essential for determining the symmetry properties, like stacking in 2D materials or heterostructures, or crystal orientation.
-Pushed to their limit, polarimetric SHG and Raman collection allows to extract the full 2nd order susceptibility and Raman tensors, respectively.
+Polarization-resolved measurements significantly improve the specificity and sensitivity of both techniques.
+In Raman spectroscopy, polarization analysis enables the identification of vibrational mode symmetries\cite{loudon2001raman}.
+In SHG, polarization plays a crucial role in determining symmetry properties such as stacking order in two-dimensional materials or heterostructures, as well as crystal orientation\cite{heinz_study_1985,tom_second-harmonic_1983,yamada_anisotropy_1993}.
+When fully implemented, polarimetric SHG and Raman measurements allow extraction of the complete second-order susceptibility tensor and the full Raman tensors, respectively.

-The simultaneous measurement of polarization-dependent Raman and SHG signals is applicable across diverse fields, including materials science, biology, chemistry, and nanotechnology.
-For instance, in biological tissues, Raman spectroscopy can provide biochemical information, while SHG can image structural proteins like collagen and myosin \cite{aghigh_second_2023}.
+The simultaneous measurement of polarization-dependent Raman and SHG signals is applicable across diverse fields, including materials science \cite{cantarero2015raman, yokota2012optical}, biology\cite{chandra2024unveiling, bueno2016second}, chemistry\cite{fan2020review, geiger2009second}, and nanotechnology\cite{kumar2012raman, bonacina2020harmonic}.
+For instance, in biological tissues, Raman spectroscopy can provide biochemical information\cite{chandra2024unveiling}, while SHG can image structural proteins like collagen and myosin \cite{aghigh_second_2023}.
 This dual capability enhances the ability to study complex biological structures and dynamic processes.